DimitrisDavidGerokonstantis/PolLar/README.md

 >**To be updated in order to explain some non functional requirements that were met (for example, in order to ensure that only valid participants of a poll can join it)**

 ## What's next
-One idea is to use the results of the poll and make some statistics and plots.
+One idea is to use the results of the poll and produce some statistics and plots.

 Feel free to give feedback (pollar.app2024@gmail.com) in order to report errors/problems and suggest improvements and additions.